Part of Genetic Value Analysis

 - ids

-A character vector of IDs for a set of animals.
+A character vector of unique IDs for a set of animals.

 - sires